Worship of God our heavenly Father is the primary function and heartbeat of St Augustine’s.

 Find out more about regular services at St Augustines:

 We are currently looking at how we run Junior Church – an update will be available soon.
+We do have provision for children during our Sunday services, where the children stay in the church and do craft activities while the adults carry on with the service.

 Breakfast with the Bible